Our Leadership Team

 PATRICIA FIELDS

 A lifelong resident of NJ, Pat Fields is the President of Meetings of the Minds – an event management business.
-She retired from Alcatel-Lucent (a spin-off of AT&T) in 2001 after 24 years of service in both corporations.
-Her diverse career culminated in her serving as a Human Resource Manager, responsible for the distribution of more than $400 million through the Family Care Development Fund’s nationwide resources for child care and elder care programs that had a benefit for corporate employees.
-Pat also held the position of National Program Chair for The Alliance of Black Telecommunications Employees for 10 years, during which time she organized Regional and National Professional Development Conferences (annual budgets in excess of $3 million) and grew member participation from 250 to nearly 5,000 attendees while exposing members to high profile, successful role models and entertainers like Maya Angelou, Susan Taylor, Juwanza Kunjufu, Cornel West, Eleanor Holmes Norton, Ossie Davis, Ruby Dee etc.
+She retired from Alcatel-Lucent (a spin-off of AT&T) in 2001 after 24 years of combined service in both corporations.
+Her diverse career culminated in her serving as a Human Resource Manager, whose team was responsible for the distribution of more than $400 million through the Family Care Development Fund’s nationwide resources for child and elder care programs that were a benefit for corporate employees.
+Pat also held the volunteer position as National Program Chair for The Alliance of Black Telecommunications Employees, Inc. for 10 years.
+During that time she organized Regional and National Professional Development Conferences around the country, managed an annual budget in excess of $3 million, and grew member participation from 250 to nearly 5,000 attendees.
+She exposed corporate employee members to high profile, successful role models and entertainers like Maya Angelou, Susan Taylor, Juwanza Kunjufu, Cornel West, Eleanor Holmes Norton, Ossie Davis, Ruby Dee.
+Grammy award nominated and winners the likes of Marion Meadows, Sherry Winston, The Spinners, Ray, Goodman & Brown (aka the Moments) and so many others were delighted to appear in our conference rooms and on our stages and often wanted to return.